Skip to main content

 Fastest starting points

 The Alabama Department of Senior Services says help starts with 1-800-AGE-LINE, which is 1-800-243-5463.
-The state also keeps a county list of all AAAs on the ADSS county list so callers can match the right office to the county where the older adult lives.
+You can also use the ADSS county list to match the right AAA to the county where the older adult lives.

 Key Alabama aging facts

-Alabama is home to more than 5.1 million people.
-The U.S. Census Bureau estimates that 18.5% of Alabama residents were age 65 or older in the latest state QuickFacts table, and that veterans numbered 303,253 during 2020 through 2024.
-These numbers matter because aging offices serve a large mix of older adults, caregivers, veterans, people with disabilities, and rural households.
-The Census QuickFacts table is the source for these state figures.
+Alabama is home to more than 5.19 million people.
+The U.S. Census Bureau estimates that 18.5% of Alabama residents are age 65 or older, and that Alabama had 303,253 veterans during 2020 through 2024.
+Those figures in Census QuickFacts show why aging offices serve many older adults, caregivers, veterans, disabled adults, and rural households.

 An Area Agency on Aging is not one single benefit.
 It is a local doorway to many services.
 Staff can screen your situation, explain options, help with forms, refer you to another agency, and follow up when a program is a better fit.

 Most readers should think of the AAA as a first call, not the final stop.
-For example, your AAA may help you start meal service, but a senior center or food vendor may deliver the meal.
-Your AAA may screen for a Medicaid waiver, but Medicaid rules still control eligibility.
-Your AAA may connect you to a lawyer, but the legal office decides what cases it can take.
+The AAA may help you start meal service, but a senior center or food vendor may serve the meal.
+The AAA may screen for a Medicaid waiver, but Medicaid rules still control eligibility.
+The AAA may connect you to legal help, but the legal office decides what cases it can take.

 Who should call

-- Older relatives, including grandparents age 55 or older, caring for children or disabled adults.
+• Grandparents age 55 or older who are caring for children or disabled adults.

 What to expect on the first call